 While in Moraitika, you may be happy to lounge on the same beach all day, but should you decide to rent a car or a bike as to explore the nearby beaches and villages, you will be glad you did.
-The beaches on the west side of Corfu are only a short ride away in the direction of Lefkimmi and Cavos.
-In a few minutes, you could be on either of the two gorgeous beaches on the edges of Lake Korission (one on either side).
+Stunning sandy beaches on the west side of Corfu are only a short ride away in the direction of Lefkimmi and Cavos.
+In a few minutes, you could be in Chalikounas or Issos – both are situated near Lake Korission (one on either side).
 Chalikounas is the first beach on the way and to get there, you’ll drive right by the lake.
 Issos is further away on the road to Lefkimmi.
 For both beaches, you may have to ask for directions from a local, as sign posting is not too clear.
 I assure you, they’re both worth the trouble and the drive is delightful.

 Further down the road from Messonghi you’ll find Boukari.
 Plenty of excellent tavernas to enjoy there too.